Shigeaki-Kanatani/Probe_Design_ver2/README.md

    - Then, under the "Choose Search Set" -> Database tab, choose RefSeq RNA.
    - Under the "Program Selection" tab, choose "Somewhat similar sequences (blastn)" algorithm.
    - Optional: you can mark on "Show results in a new window".
 This opens your blast results in another window.
-- Other setting is default
+- Other settings are default

 <img width="1288" alt="Screenshot 2024-05-30 at 15 17 26" src="https://github.com/Shigeaki-Kanatani/Probe_Design_ver2/assets/40339288/2334032a-5d88-4e1c-91cd-4a9c8a8c6d0f"><br>